"the mountain and the sea are excellent schoolmasters, and teach some of us more than we can ever learn from books." -john lubbock

 Guardians provides data on harbor porpoise and pinniped sightings to Pacific Mammal Research (PACMAM).
 This data directly contributes to PACMAM's long-term study that provides a better understanding of life history, behavior, social structure and ecology.
 It also helps the student participants build and cultivate a sense of stewardship, involvement and better understanding of the entire ecosystem in the Salish Sea.

-Pinniped & Harbor Porpoise Survey
+Research: Pinniped & Harbor Porpoise Survey

 What is a pinniped?